software-mansion/react-native-gesture-handler/docs/about-handlers.md

 Each handler works as an isolated state machine.
 It takes touch stream as an input and based on in it can flip between [states](state.md).
 When the gesture starts based on the position where the finger was placed a set of handlers that may be interested in recognizing the gesture is selected.
 All the touch events (touch down, move, up, or when other fingers are placed or lifted) are delivered to all of handlers selected initially.
-When one gesture becomes [active](state.md#active), it cancells all the other gestures (read more about how to influence this process in ["Cross handler interactions"](interactions.md) section).
+When one gesture becomes [active](state.md#active), it cancels all the other gestures (read more about how to influence this process in ["Cross handler interactions"](interactions.md) section).

 Gesture handler components does not instantiate a native view in the view hierarchy.
 Instead, they are kept in library own registry and only connected to a native views.
 When using one of the gesture handler components it is important it has a native view rendered as a children.
 Since handler components don't have corresponding views in the hierarchy they events registered with them are actually hooked into the underlying view.